David-s9/Creating-Organizational-Units-Groups-and-Users/README.md

 5. Click **OK**.

 ## 2. Adding Groups and Distribution Lists
 Groups allow you to manage multiple users at once.
 You can create these within your new OUs to maintain a clean structure.
+Follow the instructions below to add Groups and Distribution Lists.

 1. Right-click your target OU and select **New** > **Group**.
 2. Enter the **Group Name**.